programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-4.md

 ### Step 5: Running PhraseMatcher

-A list of individual word tokens, however related to AI risk, is not illuminating enough to assess red flags in licence agreements.
-As such, we use spaCy’s in-built PhraseMatcher, which overlays our dictionary across the dataset text and reassembles word matches based on the patterns established.
+However related to AI risk, a list of individual word token  is not illuminating enough to assess red flags in licence agreements.
+As such, we use spaCy’s in-built PhraseMatcher, which overlays our dictionary rules across our licence corpus and reassembles word matches based on the patterns established.

 First, load the matchers -

     phrase_matcher = PhraseMatcher(nlp.vocab)

-You could include attr = lower after nlp.vocab, though this would convert all results into lowercase, instead of a more fine account of sentence structure by including lowercasing in each dictionary section.

     token_matcher = Matcher(nlp.vocab)

+You could include attr = lower after nlp.vocab, though this would convert all results into lowercase, instead of our more fine account of sentence structure by including lowercasing in each dictionary section -

-Then, establish the word tokens and the categories of risk in your dictionary, to ensure that both matchers are properly assigned -
+Then, return the word tokens and the categories of risk in your dictionary, to ensure that both matchers are properly assigned -

     for category, rules in red_flag_dict.items():
         phrase_matcher.add(category, [nlp.make_doc(p) for p in rules.get("phrases", [])])